-Chicago Public Schools provides the names, addresses and telephone numbers of all 11th and 12th grade students to military recruiters or institutions of higher learning upon their request.
-Parents and students, regardless of whether the student is emancipated or not, may request that their contact information not be disclosed as described below.
+Chicago Public Schools provides the names, addresses, and telephone numbers of all 11th and 12th grade students to military recruiters or institutions of higher learning upon the request of these organizations.
+Parents and students, regardless of whether the student is emancipated, may request that their contact information not be disclosed, as described below.

 If a parent or student does not wish to have the student's contact information released to military recruiters or institutions of higher education, they must submit a written request to the school main office.
-The request to opt out must include the student's name, ID number and school.
-For convenience, the Board has developed an opt-out form which is available at all Chicago Public Schools
+The request to opt out must include the student's name, ID number, and school.
+For convenience, the Board has developed an opt-out form which is available at all Chicago Public Schools high schools.
+Parents and students must submit their opt-out request by